Home Search Index of men A-Z

 Birth & early life

 Born at Bradfield, Berkshire, on the 14th of February 1826, the son of Henry and Martha Allen.
-Baptised at Bradfield on the 4th of January 1827.
+He was baptised there on the 4th of January 1827.

 Enlistment